SamQuigley/SpotifyDataAnalysis/README.md

 # SpotifyDataAnalysis

-This project is part of my Data Application Developemnt module @ the National College of Ireland, delivered by Dr. Caton.
+This project is part of my Data Application Development module @ the National College of Ireland, delivered by Dr. Caton.

 # Project Flow
 ```